abinit/abinit/doc/tutorial/elastic.md

 ## Elastic and piezoelectric properties.

-This lesson shows how to calculate physical properties related to strain, for an insulator and a metal:
+This tutorial shows how to calculate physical properties related to strain, for an insulator and a metal:

   * the rigid-atom elastic tensor